 Sharp rush is a perennial spiny rush forming dense stiff clumps up to 1m tall.
 Stems are cylindrical and sharp tipped, and rhizomes woody.
-Clumped green/brown flower heads occur near the end of each stem in summer.
-Red/brown/orange fruit capsules are present in autumn, with approximately 200 seeds per head.
+Clumped green and brown flower heads occur near the end of each stem in summer.
+Red, brown and orange fruit capsules are present in autumn, with approximately 200 seeds per head.

 Preferred habitats include the upper reaches of salt marshes, mud flats and ephemeral dune wetlands, plus neighbouring damp scrub, lake margins, damp pasture and roadsides.
 It favours damp sandy soils without standing water, but tolerates both seasonally dry soils and standing water.

 Present in coastal areas of Northland, Auckland, Waikato and Manawatu.
-The worst infestations in Northland are around the Whangaroa Harbour and on the Pouto Peninsula, Kaipara Harbour, but it is also present in other areas.
-It is not known to be present at any of the high value dune lakes, but is present in some wetlands.
+The worst infestations in Northland are around the Whangaroa Harbour and on the Pouto Peninsula and Kaipara Harbour, but it is also present in other areas.
+It is not known to be present at any of the high value dune lakes and is present in some wetlands.

 Why is it a problem?

-The sharp tips of this plant and it's thick rhizomes & roots make physical control difficult.
+The sharp tips of this plant and it's thick rhizomes and roots make physical control difficult.
 However it is possible to do this if thick clothing is worn to prevent injury.
-A spade may be used to leverage the plant out from the soil/sand.
-Once the mass is removed, dig surrounding soil/sand to check for remaining roots or rhizomes as these can regrow.
+A spade may be used to leverage the plant out from the soil or sand.
+Once the mass is removed, dig surrounding soil or sand to check for remaining roots or rhizomes as these can regrow.

-Firstly, dig out all roots & rhizomes, then either:
+Firstly, dig out all roots and rhizomes, then either: